dangjinghao/dcc/readme.md

   - I'm not good at align or something, so looks like I cannot solve this right now.
 - struct/union pass to or return from function by value
   - same as before.
-- global variable initialization with value
+- static variable initialization with complex value
-  - planned
-- sizeof operator
-  - planned
+  - same as before, but I implement a simple static expression initialization.
 - incomplete type
   - planned